Race and health in the United States: Background

 Non-white racial groups may experience bias and racism within the medical system, impacting these groups' access to and quality of care.
 Additionally, the racism experienced in daily life affects health outcomes.
 The stress associated with racism can negatively impact a person's physical and mental health and has been shown to contribute to health problems such as depression, anxiety, insomnia, heart disease, skin rashes, and gastrointestinal problems.
 Discriminatory stresses can also cause issues like blood pressure inconsistencies, and low-birth weight problems for women.
+This repetitive "weathering" effect, described in U.S. public health literature explains why some Black women experience markers of physiologic aging and higher risk of adverse birth outcomes at earlier ages when compared to White women in similar socioeconomic status.
+National Academic reviews and peer-reviewed studies have linked repeated exposure to discrimination with higher levels of allostatic load, emotional dysregulation which stems from hypothalamic-pituitary-adrenal axis, and finally with higher risk of cardiometabolic disease.
 As a scientifically studied topic in medicine, racism's Medical Subject Headings code for the United States National Library of Medicine's MEDLARS/MEDLINE, PubMed and PubMed Central bibliographic and open access medical journal databases is D063505.

 Life expectancy

 The twentieth century witnessed a great expansion of the upper bounds of the human life span.
 At the beginning of the century, average life expectancy in the United States was 47 years.
 By the century's end, the average life expectancy had risen to over 70 years, and it was not unusual for Americans to exceed 80 years of age.
 However, although longevity in the U.S. population has increased substantially, race disparities in longevity have been persistent.
 African American life expectancy at birth is persistently five to seven years lower than European Americans.
 By 2018 that difference had shrunk to 3.6 years.

 As of 2020, Hispanics had a life expectancy at birth of 78.8 years, followed by non-Hispanic Whites at 77.6 years and non-Hispanic blacks at 71.8 Years.
 In 2021, life expectancy for Native Americans was 65 years.
 For black Americans, 71; for white Americans, 76; for Hispanic Americans, 78; and 84 for Asian Americans.

 A study by Jack M. Guralnik, Kenneth C. Land, Dan Blazer, Gerda G. Fillenbaum, and Laurence G. Branch found that education had a substantially stronger relation to total life expectancy and active life expectancy than did race.
 While 65-year-old black men had a lower total life expectancy (11.4 years) and active life expectancy (10 years) than white men (total life expectancy, 12.6 years; active life expectancy, 11.2 years), those differences were reduced when controlling for education.
 The same was not true for females: at 65 years old, black and white women had similar life expectancies to white women.
 And at ages 75 and 85, both black men and black women had significantly longer life expectancies than their white peers, with the black advantage being even greater when matching for education.